 Most people have heard of being charged with Driving Under the Influence (DUI) for alcohol, marijuana, and other drugs.
 However, many people are surprised to find that they can still be charged with a DUI if under the influence of prescription drugs.
 This means medications prescribed by your doctor may not be as safe with driving as you think.
 The same goes for over-the-counter medicine, as long as the effects lead to impairment.

-If you found yourself wrongfully charged with a DUI and wish to fight back, consider contacting a Tennessee criminal law lawyer
+If you found yourself wrongfully charged with a DUI and wish to fight back, consider contacting a Tennessee criminal law lawyer.

 DUI for Prescription Drugs

-can be charged for almost any kind of drug use, regardless of whether the drug is legal or illicit.
+A can be charged for almost any kind of drug use, regardless of whether the drug is legal or illicit.
 In general, a DUI charge has to meet certain requirements to be legitimate.
 The drug itself must make the driver incapable of driving safely

 on the road.
 This drug must also impair driving in some way.
 This might mean significantly slower reaction time or blurry vision.
 DUI laws are considered zero-tolerance laws, meaning that simply having the drug in your system is enough for you to receive the full charges.
 No excuses are accepted.